-HYDROLOGY AND WATER QUALITY Would the project: 19.
-Water Quality Impacts \square a) Violate any water quality standards or waste Ш Ш Ш discharge requirements or otherwise substantially degrade surface or ground water quality? b) Substantially decrease groundwater supplies or \boxtimes interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c) Substantially alter the existing drainage pattern of \boxtimes the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces? d) Result in substantial erosion or siltation on-site or \boxtimes off-site? e) Substantially increase the rate or amount of \bowtie surface runoff in a manner which would result in flooding on- site or off-site? f) Create or contribute runoff water which would \boxtimes exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? g) Impede or redirect flood flows? \boxtimes h) In flood hazard, tsunami, or seiche zones, risk the \boxtimes release of pollutants due to project inundation? i) Conflict with or obstruct implementation of a water \boxtimes quality control plan or sustainable groundwater management Ш Ш plan?
+HYDROLOGY AND WATER QUALITY Would the project: HYDROLOGY AND WATER QUALITY Would the project: 19.
+Water Quality Impacts a) Violate any water quality standards or waste discharge requirements or otherwise substantially degrade surface or ground water quality? b) Substantially decrease groundwater supplies or interfere substantially with groundwater recharge such that the project may impede sustainable groundwater management of the basin? c) Substantially alter the existing drainage pattern of the site or area, including through the alteration of the course of a stream or river or through the addition of impervious surfaces? d) Result in substantial erosion or siltation on-site or off-site? \square e) Substantially increase the rate or amount of surface runoff in a manner which would result in flooding on- site or off-site? \boxtimes f) Create or contribute runoff water which would exceed the capacity of existing or planned stormwater drainage systems or provide substantial additional sources of polluted runoff? g) Impede or redirect flood flows? \boxtimes h) In flood hazard, tsunami, or seiche zones, risk the release of pollutants due to project inundation? \boxtimes i) Conflict with or obstruct implementation of a water quality control plan or sustainable groundwater management plan?